onqlavelabs/onqlave-python/README.md

 - Python 3.8 and above

 ### Configuration
-To install, simply using this command
+To install, simply using this command:

 ```bash
 pip install onqlave-python-sdk-pilot